 Probably the most bewildering talk I've ever given - based on the audience's reaction at Scotch on the Rocks.
 It was intended to show the unique benefits of dynamic programming that is possible with CFML (but not possible with Java) as part of a push to get CFers to stop looking at Java for inspiration.
 I still like the presentation and I hope to give an updated version to user groups in the future.
 But I'll admit it's a bit left-field!

-- Learn You a What for Great Good - Polyglot Lessons to Improve Your CFML
+- Learn You a What for Great Good (PDF) - Polyglot Lessons to Improve Your CFML

 - Multi-Tenant, Multi-Lingual Architecture (PDF)